 A different language, different food, different currency, different customs and so much more.
 Travelling will challenge everything you know and believed in.
 Take it on board.
 Be respectful and observe And I mean really observe.
 This is where you learn.
 Take the time to connect with others and see their point of view.
 Expand your horizons and knowledge of this amazing world.

 Now it’s your turn.
-Share your lessons from travelling.
+What are the lessons you’ve learned travelling?
 The good, the bad and the ugly.
-Right a comment below.